llwp/website/docs/docs/getting_started/install_and_setup_the_cli.md

 ## Installing

-The command-line tool is available via Node Package Manager or NPM.
+The command-line tool is available via Node Package Manager (NPM).

-**Use the following steps to install the CLI as a global command.**
+**Use the following steps to install the CLI as a global command.** To access the Fonoster infrastructure CLI.

 1. Open a new terminal
 2. Paste into your terminal the following command